ohshitgorillas/k8s-bittorrent/README.md

 ```

-5. Edit the deployment manifest `deployment_bittorrent.yaml`.
+5. Prepare the main manifest for deployment by editing `deployment_bittorrent.yaml`.
 Specifically, pay attention to:
 * node name
 * timezone
 * `<registry node IP>:<port>` in transmission-liveness-server image
-* volume host paths (leave `/lib/modules` but edit the rest for your system)
+* volume host paths (leave `/lib/modules`)

-6. If you already have a Transmission config file from a previous setup, open it.
-Otherwise, execute `kubectl apply -f deployment_bittorrent.yaml` then `kubectl delete deployment bittorrent` and edit the file `transmission/config/settings.json`.
+6. Next we'll set the bind addresses in Transmission to prevent it from leaking data outside of wg0 (except RPC), then deploy the main pod.
+If you already have a Transmission config file from a previous setup, open it.
+Otherwise, execute `kubectl apply -f deployment_bittorrent.yaml` to generate the file, then `kubectl delete deployment bittorrent` to kill the pod and allow for editing the file `transmission/config/settings.json`.

 Locate the bind address settings:
 ```
     "bind-address-ipv4": "0.0.0.0",
     "bind-address-ipv6": "::",
 ```

 Enter the addresses from the `[Interfaces]` section of your WireGuard config.
-This prevents Transmission from communicating with the internet outside of your WireGuard tunnel.
-Bring the pod back up, and start its RPC port service, then check for errors with the following commands:
+Bring the pod back up, start its RPC service, and check for errors with the following commands:

 ```
 kubectl apply -f deployment_bittorrent.yaml -f service_transmission.yaml